mahlqvist/hf_agents_course/notes/06_workflow.md

-# AI Agent Workflow
+# Workflow

-Alright, let's explore the complete AI Agent Workflow, a cycle defined as the **Thought-Action-Observation** cycle.
+Alright, let's explore the **AI Agent Workflow**, a cycle defined as the **Thought-Action-Observation** cycle.

 Imagine you're a detective.
 Not just any detective, a smart AI detective.
 Your job?
 Solve a case.
 But how do you do it?
-You follow a simple loop, **Think - Act - Observe**.
+You follow a simple loop, **Think-Act-Observe**.

 ### The Thought

 Before making a move, you need to decide what to do next.
 You analyze the situation, consider your options, and pick the best step.
-This is where your brain, your **LLM (Large Language Model)** comes in.
+This is where your brain, the **LLM** comes in.

 **Example:** "*Hmm...
 I need to find the missing cat.
 Should I check the backyard or ask the neighbor?*"